My-Very-Original-Name/BookScraper/README.md

 ## Common issues
 * Not all Cambridge go books are Supported
 * Some sites require to manually reset the book page to 1 before running the program
-* The program will open a browser (it shouldn't but it still does), Do not resize the window.
+* The program will open a browser when interacting with the zanichelli website, Do not close, resize or in some cases minimize (as it seems to occasionally break the rendering) the window